uilicious/docs-v1.uilicious.com/scripting/sample.md

 Generates a random phone number.

 > This command is based on ChanceJS library.
-It generates a random phone number or specifically to a certain nationality.
+It generates a random phone number or specific to a certain nationality.

 #### Usage
 ```javascript